sccn/sccn.github.io/tutorials/04_Import/Importing_Event_Epoch_Info.md

 (leading)* (Note: place the mouse over the text *Transitions to extract* to see contextual help messages).

-Press *OK*.
+Press *Ok*.
 Now, the event information will have been imported into the test EEGLAB dataset.
 At the same time, channel 33 will have been deleted from the test data.
 Select menu item <span style="color: brown">Edit → Event values</span> to inspect the imported event types and latencies.

-### Importing events from a Matlab array or text file
+### Importing events from a MATLAB array or text file

 Using the random EEG dataset created above, we import event information stored in an ASCII text file,